Byron Buxton Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.18).

-- Orioles pitchers combine to surrender 106 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to rank 18th in baseball in home runs given up (106 total, 1.2 per game).

-- The right-hander last pitched on Monday against the New York Yankees, when he went six innings, allowing two earned runs while giving up five hits.
+- His most recent appearance was on Tuesday against the New York Yankees, when the righty tossed six innings, surrendering four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.